 How it all started…

 Don’t worry, I’m getting to the descriptions, but you need background – especially if you’re a Green!

 Nothing in my undergraduate studies alluded to this almost cult-like interest I have in human behavior.
 Well, people, in general, have always fascinated me.
 Nevertheless, nothing like this!
 My passion for personality psychology has been my secret power for years and years.
 It can be yours too!

 It all started when my organization sent me to a True Colors facilitator training.

 The research evolved time and time again.
 This cool area of human dynamics didn’t start when I learned about it.

-No, it’s been around since about 400 B.C. and continues to re-invent itself time and time again.
+No, it’s been around since about 400 B.C. and continues to reinvent itself time and time again.
 For instance, you’ll find personalities associated with words, letters, animals, and domains just to name a few.

 Back to the Green Temperament

 This is the most naturally analytical of temperaments.
-Processing, analyzing, and discerning comes easier to them than others.
+Processing, analyzing, and discerning come easier to them than others.
 In fact, my lengthy intro was an attempt to answer all the questions that might pop in their heads while reading this post.
 Now, that they know a little about me and the research, I hope it frees the cognitive “Green” mind to take in the data I’m going to present.

-If you are not a Green “person”, keep reading because you may be in contact with one and it helps to know how they might interpret the relationship, processes and the world for that matter.
+If you are not a Green “person”, keep reading because you may be in contact with one and it helps to know how they might interpret the relationship, processes, and the world for that matter.